puja-urmi/Job-Market-Analysis-PySpark/README.md

 By meticulously executing these preprocessing steps, the dataset will be prepared for in-depth analysis, ensuring robustness and reliability in uncovering actionable insights into the dynamic job market landscape.

-2. Descriptive Statistics:
+# 2. Descriptive Statistics:
-   Leveraging PySpark's DataFrame operations, descriptive statistics are computed to understand the distribution of key variables such as job titles, salaries, and geographical locations, providing a solid foundation for further analysis.
+Title: Exploring Job Market Trends with Descriptive Statistics in PySpark

+# Notebook Breakdown:
+- Importing Required Resources: We begin by importing all necessary resources to support our analysis.
+Assuming resource installation has been completed in a preceding data processing notebook, we proceed directly to import them here.
+- Data Loading and Visualization: Next, we load the processed data from "processed_job_descriptions.csv" using PySpark.
+Through PySpark DataFrame operations, we conduct an initial data exploration.
+- Descriptive Statistics: Within this section, we harness PySpark's DataFrame functionalities to explore trends in job postings by Key statistical insights were derived concerning salary, experience, company size, job title, qualifications, country, work type, portal, and preference.
+Through this PySpark exploration, our objective is to furnish stakeholders with actionable insights and a comprehensive understanding of essential features for navigating the intricacies of the modern job market.
+Following this analysis, we anticipate gaining deeper insights into these features and the entire dataset.

+# 3. Exploring Job Market Trends:
-- Exploring Job Market Trends: Trends in job postings are meticulously examined by aggregating data on job types, degree types, work types, and preferences.
+Title: Exploring Job Market Demands in PySpark

+Trends in job postings are meticulously examined by aggregating data on job types, degree types, work types, and preferences.
 Visual representations such as bar plots reveal significant trends and fluctuations within the job market landscape.

 - Temporal Analysis: PySpark's time-series functionalities are utilized to dissect trends over time.
 Job postings are aggregated into discrete intervals, enabling the identification and visualization of significant temporal trends using line charts and bar plots.